If you are in emotional distress or having a mental emergency, call 911 or go to your local ER

 Bulimia Nervosa

-Bulimia nervosa, or bulimia, involves recurring episodes of binge eating followed by compensatory behaviors such as forced vomiting, excessive exercise, fasting, or misuse of laxatives.
+Bulimia nervosa, or bulimia, involves recurring episodes of binge eating followed by compensatory behaviours such as forced vomiting, excessive exercise, fasting, or misuse of laxatives.
 Like anorexia, bulimia is fueled by a distorted body image and an intense fear of gaining weight.

 Binge Eating Disorder